8 Best Things to Do in Mekong Delta [Should not Miss]

 Each attraction has its beauty and has been for years linked to a story.
 After days of traveling along big and small rivers, you can spend an hour visiting the places to know more about the history and culture.
 It will be another great experience and one of the best things to do in the Mekong Delta.

-If you don’t know where to visit and how to combine destinations during your vacation, you can book a best Mekong Delta tour that will take you to all highlights of the area at around $200 per person.
+If you don’t know where to visit and how to combine destinations during your vacation, you can book tour that will take you to all highlights of the area at around $200 per person.

 Take an hour to visit famous attractions - Tra Su Bird Sanctuary